-The above two reports just show how the liberal media in this country are so biased against the Catholic Church.
+The liberal media in this country are very much biased against the Catholic Church.
 It's nothing new that the good guys always get picked on.
 The media cover up the truths by not telling them, but Jesus assured us that even the gates of the netherworld shall not prevail against his church (Matthew 16:18).
 Today is the Feast of the Visitation of the Blessed Virgin Mary.
 In Reading 1 from Romans 12, we heard read: "Bless those who persecute you, bless and do not curse them."
 Indeed, what's going on will only strengthen the Church, for to suffer and fight for Christ's sake is both a joy and a blessing.
 Let's pray for the media just as hard as we pray for the Church.

 (If you have the film For Greater Glory currently showing in a nearby theater, go see it.
 It's the account of Mexico's fight for religious liberty against government persecution.)

 I suffered a shoulder injury (bothersome, but not painful).
 I've been praying for healing.
 But after several months, I still could feel it.
 So what should I do?

 (1) I know that nothing is impossible with God.
 If I do stop praying, it has to be because I want to let God decide whether he wants to heal me or not.